 A Freesat tuner can either be in-built on a TV or accessed via a separate set-top box.
 For recording, look out for the Freesat+ logo - this provides storage space with capacity to record, pause and rewind live TV.
 Once tuned in, you will be treated to a wide range of both standard and HD channels, including great entertainment, news and children's entertainment.
 Many Freesat devices also offer catch up TV, as well as smartphone and tablet apps to control what you are watching, such as Freesat Freetime.

 If you've got an aerial for watching TV, Freeview is what you'll pick up.
 As well as offering a wide selection of subscription-free TV and radio channels, there are also some that you can unlock with a subscription, without needing a new box.
 For those with a satellite dish, Freesat is your option if you want to avoid monthly costs.

-As well as offering 70 channels, Freeview also offers, at time of writing, up to 15 channels in incredible HD quality, still completely subscription-free.
+As well as offering over 70 channels, Freeview also offers, at time of writing, up to 15 channels in incredible HD quality, still completely subscription-free.
 If you want to receive these you'll need to check that the TV or recorder you're buying is Freeview HD compatible, though the vast majority now are.

 Freeview Play is a Smart TV service by the people who originally brought digital TV to the UK.
 It offers the same channels as Freeview HD, but with added catch-up services.
 Like all Smart platforms it does require a good internet connection, however it receives its live TV signal through a standard TV aerial.
 An advantage of Freeview Play over other systems built into certain manufacturers Smart TVs is the fact both catch-up and live TV features on the same guide.